oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    passed.
 Instead, set the system library search path with ``ldconfig`` or ``LD_LIBRARY_PATH`` prior to running Python.

-2. Replace all usages of the deprecated Advanced Queuing API with the new :ref:`AQ API <aqusermanual>` originally introduced in cx_Oracle 7.2, see the `cx_Oracle Advanced Queuing (AQ) <https://cx-oracle.readthedocs.io /en/latest/api_manual/aq.html>`_ documentation.
+2. Replace all usages of the deprecated Advanced Queuing API with the new API originally introduced in cx_Oracle 7.2, see :ref:`aqusermanual`.

 3. Review error handling improvements.
 See :ref:`errorhandling`.